 Not completely behind, mind you because dominance relationships are our default mode.
 It takes constant and continual vigilance to maintain a commons, otherwise people take advantage and take over.
 That’s what rules are for, but they must be enforced.

-cies are organized according to dominance hierarchies.
+All other primate species are organized according to dominance hierarchies.
 The biggest strongest male gets the pick of the females and the choicest food.

 In contrast, human nature is about the constant tension between hierarchies and egalitarianism.
 We have individuals who are leaders and who dominate others, but we also have rules and institutions like marriage, that help groups of people to live together peacefully.